 - siéntense – sit down (all of you)

-In neutral Spanish verb conjugation, there are five conjugations.
-In the imperative mood, there are only four.
-The imperative mood has only tú, usted, nosotros, and ustedes.
-That’s because you don’t tell yourself out loud what to do.
+In neutral Spanish verb conjugation, there are five declinations.
+In the imperative tense, however, there are only four.
+The imperative works only with tú, usted, nosotros, and ustedes.
 Here is the neutral vs. imperative conjugation for –AR verbs.
-Memory trick: Often the informal tú imperative has the same spelling as 3rd person neutral, but not always.

 |bajar (to go down)||neutral||imperative|